siavava/portfolio/content/projects/trivial/01-pong.md

 navigation: false
 ---

-An interactive GUI game of pong that uses the <highlight> PyQt5 </highlight>
-library to display graphics and handles user inputs, detects collisions (for the game), and tracks scores as well as the high score in the current streak of games.
+An interactive GUI game of pong that uses the :highlight[PyQt5] library to display graphics and handles user inputs, detects collisions (for the game), and tracks scores as well as the high score in the current streak of games.